JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - Opponent defensive quality

 We did this to avoid **data leakage** and focus on pre-set context.
-However, this creates **Omitted Variable Bias** — when unobserved variables distort the apparent effect of those included.
+However, this creates **Omitted Variable Bias**, when unobserved variables distort the apparent effect of those included.

----

 ### Example

 The model shows that `Teamname_Zebras` has a high positive effect.
 Does this mean the **Zebras** are inherently better?
-No — it’s likely because:
+No, it’s likely because:

 - They have more **skilled players**, or
 - They have a **better coach**